-Do familiarize yourself about the location of your septic system and the drain field.
+Do familiarize yourself with the location of your septic system and the drain field.
 Either make a sketch or take photos of it when you have it pumped out.

 Don’t plant anything over or close to the septic system or the drain field, except grass.
 Tree and shrub roots can migrate over to the drain lines, potentially leading to clogs and damage.

-Do place cooking grease into a container so that it can harden before you throw it out in the garbage.
+Do place cooking grease into a container so that it can harden.
+Then throw it out in the garbage.

 Don’t dispose of cooking grease by pouring it down the kitchen drain or the toilet.

 Do stagger your water use throughout the day and the week.
 Install a low-flow shower head and an aerator in your kitchen sink.